Nitika2334/Rule_Engine_App/README.md

 ## 1. Create Rule(rule_string)

--This function takes a string representing a rule (as shown in the examples) and returns a Node object representing the corresponding AST.
-The Shunting Yard algorithm is used to convert the rule string into a postfix expression, which is then used to construct the AST.
+-This function takes a string representing a rule and returns a Node object representing the corresponding AST by converting the rule into a postfix expression, which is then used to construct the AST.

 ![create_rule logical diagram](create.png)